Foundation

 If you've just moved to France and you're staring at the tax system wondering where to begin — this is where you begin.
 A plain-English overview of how France taxes you, what's different from the UK, and what you need to know before you touch a single form.

-There Are Effectively Two Taxes in France
+There Are Two Separate Taxes in France

 This is the single most important thing to understand.
 When you live in France, you are subject to two separate charges on your income: